symfony/symfony-docs/best_practices/introduction.rst

 The Symfony Framework Best Practices
 ====================================

-The Symfony framework is well-known for being *really* flexible and is used to build micro-sites, enterprise applications that handle billions of connections and even as the basis for *other* frameworks.
+The Symfony Framework is well-known for being *really* flexible and is used to build micro-sites, enterprise applications that handle billions of connections and even as the basis for *other* frameworks.
 Since its release in July 2011, the community has learned a lot about what's possible and how to do things *best*.